-The M-1951 field cap was designed for ground troop wear in a range of cold-wet to hot environments and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+The M-1951 cotton field cap is a visor style with a circular top crown and retractable earlaps, and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+It was designed for ground troop wear in a range of cold-wet to hot environments.

 The M-1951 pile field cap may be worn for both cold-dry and cold-wet conditions.
 The cap provides the best protection against the elements for weather colder than 0°F.

 The combination Cold-Wet/Cold-Dry Clothing System (M-1951) can be configured into two ensembles.
 The cold-wet ensemble is worn above 14°F, and the cold-dry ensemble is worn below 14°F. The cold-dry ensemble protects down to -60°F. The cold-wet configuration differs from the cold-dry in the number of layers and the choice of boots.
 The system uses layers of wool/cotton fabrics to trap air for insulation, and a water-repellent outer garment to maintain dryness.

 The M-1951 winter hood is worn attached to the coat for protection against the wind and snow as a component of the cold-wet uniform.

 The M-1951 winter hood with fur ruff is worn attached to either the coat or the parka as a component of the cold-dry uniform.
 The hood may be worn over the cotton field cap or the pile field cap.
 The steel helmet is not normally used with the hood.

 The M-1951 field jacket (later redesignated coat) ensemble is made up of a shell and a detachable mohair frieze liner which is attached inside the shell for extra warmth.The jacket ensemble is worn directly over the intermediate layer in cold weather.